 Mindfulness meditation is open to all regardless of age, gender, state of health or education, or belief system.

-The health benefits of mindfulness meditation include dealing appropriately with stress and copying better with pain and illness.
+The health benefits of mindfulness meditation include dealing appropriately with stress and coping better with pain and illness.

-The corporate world acknowledge the power of mindfulness in improving employees productivity.
-Major corporation such as Google and Target give mindfulness training sessions to their staff.
+The corporate world acknowledges the power of mindfulness in improving employees' productivity.
+Major corporations such as Google and Target give mindfulness training sessions to their staff.